How to Convert VHS to Digital

-Download Movavi Video Editor, run the .exe file and follow the installation instructions.
-After the installation is complete, open the Video Editor and click Capture Video.
+Get Movavi Video Editor, run the installation file and follow the on-screen instructions.
+After the installation is complete, open the Video Editor and click Record Video.
 You will see a special application for transferring VHS to your computer and for recording video from cameras, webcams, and other devices.

 First, connect your capture device to your computer.
 If you’re using a USB capture device, simply plug it in a USB port on your computer.
 If you’re using a TV tuner or a frame grabber card, you’ll need to open up your computer case and plug the device into a PCI slot on the motherboard.
-For the capture device to work properly, you’ll also need to install the appropriate drivers (usually found on a CD that was supplied with the device).
+For the capture device to work properly, you’ll also need to install the appropriate drivers.

 Next, connect your VHS player to the video capture device.
 To do this, you’ll need an RCA cable.
 For better video quality, you can use an S-Video cable instead, but in this case you’ll still need an RCA cable to transmit the audio signal.